-- (a) This Code imposes binding legal obligations on the persons to which it applies. - (b) The obligations contained in this Code are in addition to those contained in the Info-communications Media Development Authority of Singapore Act 2016 (No. 22 of 2016) ("IMDA Act"), the Telecommunications Act, other statutes, as well as other regulations, licences or codes of practice issued by the Info-communications Media Development Authority ("IMDA").
+- (a) This Code imposes binding legal obligations on the persons to which it applies. - (b) The obligations contained in this Code are in addition to those contained in the Info-communications Media Development Authority Act 2016 ("IMDA Act"), the Telecommunications Act 1999 ("Telecommunications Act"), other statutes, as well as other regulations, licences or codes of practice issued by the Infocommunications Media Development Authority ("IMDA").
 To the extent that any provision of this Code is inconsistent with the terms of the IMDA Act, Telecommunications Act, any other statute, or the terms of any licence issued by IMDA, the provisions of the IMDA Act, Telecommunications Act, other statute or licences shall prevail.
 To the extent that this Code is inconsistent with the provision of any advisory guidelines (which are not legally binding) issued by IMDA, the terms of this Code shall prevail.
 If any provision of this Code is held to be unlawful, all other provisions will remain in full force and effect.